bendavismines/devOpsWorkshop/README.md

 **Notes for Success**
 - **All resources should be created in the same region.**
-- **Resource Groups are a logical way to organize related cloud resources**
+- **Resource Groups are a logical way to organize related cloud resources.
+We recommend creating a new group that you will use for all tasks you create in this workshop.**
-- **Use the free versions of these Azure resources**
+- **Use the free versions of these Azure resources.**

 ### Web Apps (In App Services)
-1. Create a Linux Web App with a .Net Core runtime stack for your dev environment
+1. Create a Web App in Azure for your dev environment
+    - Linux
-1. Create a Linux Web App with a .Net Core runtime stack for your production environment
+    - .Net Core 3.1 runtime stack
+    - Free tier sku/size

-_We recommend that you give your dev and prod environments the same name, but give dev a "-dev" suffix._
+> _We recommend that you give your dev and prod environments the same name, but give dev a "-dev" suffix._
+2. Create a Linux Web App with a .Net Core runtime stack and free tier sku/size for your production environment
+    - Linux
+    - .Net Core 3.1 runtime stack
+    - Free tier sku/size

 Deeper Dive
 - Why do you have use different environments?